jomigo96/cookbook/source/glossary.rst

     Dashi : seasoning
         Sometimes stock or as a dry extract, a Japanese fish flavour for stews and sauces

+    Kombu : seasoning
+        A kind of seaweed used for its umami flavor

     Soy Sauce : seasoning
         ..